-4. FORCE-ON-FORCE INSPECTION PROGRAM
+3. FORCE-ON-FORCE INSPECTION PROGRAM

-An FOF inspection, which is typically conducted over the course of 4 weeks, includes both tabletop drills and exercises that simulate combat between a mock adversary force and the licensee's security force.
+FOF inspections, which are typically conducted over the course of 4 weeks, include both tabletop drills and exercises that simulate combat between a mock adversary force and a licensee's security force.
 At an NPP, the adversary force attempts to reach and simulate damage to significant systems and components (referred to as "target sets") that protect the reactor's core or the spent fuel, which could potentially cause a radioactive release to the environment.
 The licensee's security force, in turn, attempts to interdict the adversary to prevent the adversary from reaching target sets and, thus, causing such a release.
-At a CAT I fuel cycle facility, a similar process is used to assess the effectiveness of the licensee's protective strategy capabilities relative to the DBTs of radiological sabotage and theft or diversion of SSNM.
+At a CAT I fuel cycle facility, a similar process is used to assess the effectiveness of a licensee's protective strategy capabilities relative to the DBTs of radiological sabotage and theft or diversion of SSNM.

 In conducting FOF inspections, the NRC notifies the licensees in advance, for operational and personnel safety reasons, as well as logistical purposes.
 This notification offers adequate planning time for licensee coordination of two sets of security officers-one for maintaining actual plant security and the other for participating in the exercises.
 In addition, the licensee must arrange for a group of individuals to control and monitor each exercise.
-A key goal of the NRC is to balance personnel and plant safety with the maintenance of actual plant security during an exercise that is as realistic as possible.
+A key goal of the NRC is to balance personnel and plant safety with the maintenance of actual plant security during an exercise in a way that is as realistic as possible.

-In preparation for the FOF exercises, information from tabletop drills, which probe for potential deficiencies in the licensee's protective strategy, is factored into a number of adversary force attack scenarios.
+In preparation for the FOF exercises, information from tabletop drills, which probe for potential deficiencies in a licensee's protective strategy, is factored into a number of adversary force attack scenarios.
 FOF inspections consider security baseline inspection results and security plan reviews.
-Any significant deficiencies in the protective strategy identified during FOF exercises are promptly reviewed and corrected.
-When a complete target set is simulated to be destroyed, and it is determined that the licensee's protective strategy does not demonstrate high assurance to protect against radiological sabotage in accordance with the DBT, preliminary compensatory measures will be put in place before the NRC inspection team leaves the site area.
-However, it might be appropriate, on a case-by-case basis, to allow the licensee time (e.g., 24 to 48 hours) to determine and completely implement its compensatory measures.
-Compensatory measures will remain in place until a permanent solution resolving the deficiencies in the protective strategy can be evaluated and implemented.
-Subsequently, an NRC inspection team or the NRC senior resident inspector will review these measures and ensure that they effectively address the noted deficiency.
+Any significant deficiencies in the protective strategy identified during FOF exercises are reviewed and corrected by the licensee.
+When a complete target set is simulated to be destroyed, and it is determined that the licensee's protective strategy does not demonstrate high assurance to protect against radiological sabotage in accordance with the DBT, compensatory measures, outlined in the licensee security plans, are put in place.3 Compensatory measures will remain in place until a permanent solution resolving the deficiencies in the protective strategy can be evaluated and implemented.
+Subsequently, an NRC inspection team or the NRC resident inspector will review these measures and ensure that they effectively address the noted deficiency.